-However, when asked where my personal favourite anchorages are, I usually suggest the below list, particularly for first-time charterers who want to experience some Whitsunday highlights and variety while on their charter.
+The list below summarises the "crowd-pleasing" Whitsunday anchorages.
+We recommend these stopovers for first-time charterers who want to experience some of the Whitsunday Island highlights and some variety while on their bareboat charter.

-Just outside of our base at Shute Harbour you will find Bauer Bay.
+One of the closest anchorages to our base at Shute Harbour is beautiful Bauer Bay.
 It's a protected anchorage from the South and South-East winds, although it can get a bit rolly if the breeze tends into a more Easterly aspect.

-The walks around the side of the golf course then up to Spion Kop Lookout will give you views to die for, without unduly punishing your physical abilities.
-The vistas down onto Bauer Bay and Unsafe Passage, and across to Daydream Island, then to the South-East across Whitsunday Passage to Hamilton Island will give you ample camera fodder.
+The walks around the side of the golf course then up to Spion Kop Lookout will give you views to die for, without punishing your physical abilities.
+Enjoy stunning views down onto Bauer Bay and Unsafe Passage and across to Daydream Island.
+You can also soak up a vista to the South-East across Whitsunday Passage to Hamilton Island.

 Anchor on the eastern side and take the picturesque walk up to Spion Kop – voted the Top Island Walk of Queensland by National Geographic.

 It's the best anchorage to explore the many kilometres of the national park walking tracks on South Molle Island.
-You can also anchor on the eastern side of the jetty and access the walking tracks - including those to Spion Kop viewing platform and Mount Jeffreys - at no cost.
+You can also anchor on the eastern side of the jetty and access the walking tracks - including those to Spion Kop viewing platform and Mount Jeffreys.

-Cid Harbour's safest and best-protected anchorage is Sawmill Beach.
+Located on Whitsunday Island, Cid Harbour's safest and most protected anchorage is Sawmill Beach.
 It's almost a perfect anchoring with depths 3 to 5 metres.

 From the Northern end of Sawmill Beach, a shorter gentler stroll of 15 to 20 minutes will take you through the forest to a secluded, romantic treasure, Dugong Beach.
 This secret sport is certainly not the biggest or most popular beach, but definitely one of the most beautiful.
 Taking a picnic hamper and a bottle (or 2) of your favourite wines will give you a relaxing romantic escape or quality family time to treasure.